gluwa/ccnext-testnet-bridge-examples/hello-bridge/README.md

 ## 8. Check Balance in USC Testnet ERC20 Contract

-As a final check, we can take a look at the balance of our account on Creditcoin to confirm that the bridging process was successful.
-This will use a [ERC20 contract] which mirrors the test token contract we deployed on Sepolia and which we have already deployed for you on Creditcoin.
-In a real scenario you would want to have a separate ERC20 contract for each of the assets you allow to be bridged to Creditcoin this way.
+As a final check, we can take a look at the balance of your account on Creditcoin to confirm that the bridging process was successful.
+This will use an [ERC20 contract] which mirrors the test token contract we deployed on Sepolia.
+This has already deployed for you on Creditcoin, in fact you have already been using it in the previous steps to mint tokens there!
+In a real scenario, you would probably want to have a separate `ERC20` contract for each of the assets you allow to be bridged to Creditcoin this way.

 Run the following command to query the contract: